timolson/cointrader/README.md

 [EPL Language Introduction](http://esper.codehaus.org/esper-4.11.0/doc/reference/en-US/html/epl_clauses.html#epl-intro)

 The Trader relies heavily on Esper as the hub of the architecture.
-The 'com.cryptocoinpartners.service.Esper` class manages Esper Engine configuration and supports module loading.
+The 'org.cryptocoinpartners.service.Esper` class manages Esper Engine configuration and supports module loading.

 WARNING: any object which has been published to Esper MUST NOT BE CHANGED after being published.
 All events are "in the past" and should not be touched after creation.